iMahdiSaad/PCB_Custom_STM-32F103-MicroController-PcB-Board-Design-/README.md

-# Custom STM32f103 Board For Low Range, Low Voltage Applications
+# Custom STM32F103 Board For Low Range, Low Voltage Applications

 ![Custom STM32f103 Board](PCB_3D_IMG.PNG)

 ## Project Description

-This project involves the design and development of a customized STM32f103 board, complete with an MCU, crystal oscillator (Xtal), Micro USB interface, serial wire debug, and strapping pins.
+This project involves the design and development of a customized STM32F103 board, complete with an MCU, crystal oscillator (Xtal), Micro USB interface, serial wire debug, and strapping pins.
 The board is designed to meet specific application requirements and can serve as a foundation for various embedded systems projects.
+Moreover, it's designed to encourage innovation and objects that are smarter and more aware

 ## Table of Contents